Growing the Business

 That was centred around the fact that we became a dominant player in the North West.
 We were very efficient, we ran it very very tight and it was just 3 depots, £3 million turnover and a million pound profit …fantastic.

-The early 90s coincided with the recession at the beginning of each decade and we also decided that geographically we had then 70 cranes, things were slowing down a little bit, we wanted to keep working, how could we do that ..spread ourselves geographically.?
+The early 90’s coincided with the recession at the beginning of the decade, we decided that geographically we had 70 cranes, things were slowing down a little, we wanted to keep working, how could we do that … spread ourselves geographically.?

-First of all we moved up into Scotland where we took over a business called Interlift.
+First of all we moved into Scotland where we took over a business called Interlift.

 So we were starting to grow the business, principally northern biased at that stage, and then in about ‘93 we decided that we really wanted to do this thing properly, we’ve got to go to London, we’ve got to go to the towns of England.

-So at that stage we took in some private equity funding and that gave us the wherewithal to go and buy businesses and we bought businesses in Kent, London, Coventry, Bristol and so gradually throughout the 90s, through a mixture of greenfield opening, taking over failed businesses and buying out other small businesses we ended up then with about 15 depots throughout the UK.
-By the end of the 90s, we’d gone from having 70 cranes to having 300 cranes.
+So at that stage we took in some private equity funding and that gave us the wherewithal to go and buy businesses and we bought businesses in Kent, London, Coventry and Bristol.
+Gradually throughout the 90’s, through a mixture of greenfield opening, taking over failed businesses and buying out other small businesses we ended up with about 15 depots throughout the UK.
+By the end of the 90’s, we’d gone from having 70 cranes to having 300 cranes.

 We were the biggest independent; our competitors were Grayston White & Sparrow who were owned by Rentokil which in those days would be operating 500 cranes, Hewden Stuarts operating probably 300 cranes, Baldwins Crane Hire operating not just in the UK but in the States as well and with big cranes.

-Because of the competition and supply in the market at that stage, sadly, the margins were thin, at the end of the 90s we were probably doing £30 million turnover and still making £1 million profit which is not a very smart way to do business.
-The reason that we tolerated that situation was that, I always had the knowledge or the confidence that sooner or later one of these other major competitors would have to change their operation.
+Because of the competition and supply in the market at that stage, the margins were thin.
+At the end of the 90’s we were probably doing £30 million turnover and still making £1 million profit which is not a very smart way to do business.
+The reason that we tolerated that situation was that, I always had the knowledge and the confidence that sooner or later one of these other major competitors would have to change their operation.

 The big break came really in 2000 when Rentokil put Grayston White & Sparrow up for sale; which we eventually bought.